Getting InvolvedOur History Drives our Future

 Rowe House, a large rooming house in south Nanaimo, built at the turn of the 20th century, had fallen into disrepair in the early 21st century.
 NYSA identified it as potential accommodation for youth in the 19 to 25 age category.
 The property was purchased, and rebuilt and opened in 2012.
 Rowe House has 14 single units with communal kitchen and laundry facilities.

 NYSA currently provides a range of training programs for youth.
-One of the most popular employment readiness services is the Employment Keep It! program.
+One of the most popular employment readiness services is the DiverseFutures program.
 The program is designed for youths aged 16 to 30 who are unemployed, not attending school and who are in need of assistance to overcome employment barriers.
 In the program, individuals will participate in paid in-class training followed by paid work experience while being provided other supports to enable them to stick with the program.
-Employers who provide work to Keep It! youth also receive a wage subsidy.
+Employers who provide work to DF youth also receive a wage subsidy.

 BladeRunners is a life skills, job development and coaching, and wage subsidy program intended to provide employment disadvantaged individuals, particularly youth 17 to 25 years, with work experience and training.
 The program commenced in March 1996, and provided options in the construction trades through work experience on specific construction projects.
 This program was initiated by NYSA and became the successful model for the provincial government’s ACCESS BladeRunners program.

-Strong linkages with the business community have been developed through job development and work placement programs, community development projects, memberships on the Nanaimo Chamber of Commerce and the Nanaimo City Centre Association.
-A network of businesses continue to turn to the Association when looking for youth to fill job vacancies, and NYSA is viewed as a resource in assisting community groups to address youth issues.
+Strong linkages with the business community have been developed through job development and work placement programs, community development projects, memberships on the Nanaimo Chamber of Commerce and other Nanaimo agencies.
+A network of businesses continue to turn to the Association when looking for youth to fill job vacancies, and NYSA is viewed as a community resource by other groups trying to address youth issues.